-Historic Fort Lauderdale School Transforms into Cultural Center
+Historic Fort Lauderdale School Becomes Cultural Center

 After fifteen years of obstacles and multiple renovations, Fort Lauderdale’s historic South Side School is finally set to open as the South Side Cultural & Arts Center.
 The building has been a landmark for the area since it opened in 1922.
 It was an active school until the 1990’s when it closed after serving as an elementary school and school for special needs children.
 The school, added to the Historic Landmark Registry in 1996, lay empty until plans to transform it in to a cultural center started in 2004.